AndrewCer/groceries/README.md

 ### Notes

+Backend tests require that you have `mongod` running locally.

+The front end directory structure is based off of this: [highly scalable folder structure](https://itnext.io/choosing-a-highly-scalable-folder-structure-in-angular-d987de65ec7)

-The api runs at `http://localhost:4000`
+The api runs at `http://localhost:4000`.

 Hit the `/api/groceries` endpoint to see an array of all of the persisted items.